 Option 4: Use computer software to create and print out pictures such as Visual Essentials Photo and Template Collection (although some raters have complained that it needs updating and is not as good as Boardmaker, it is much more affordable).
 There are 3,000 photos, templates and layouts and photo schedules that are pre-made for everyday routines related to chores, hygiene, and more (again, print them out and laminate them).

 Option 5: Take pictures of your own child involved in the activity that you want a picture for.
 Develop or print out the pictures and laminate them.

 Additional Information: Check out the importance of how sensory needs play a role in challenging behaviors for individuals on the autism spectrum:

 What did I miss?
 Please add your own effective strategies below.

 by Rachel Wise, CAS

-Fill out the form below to learn more about our AC and CAS Programs.
+Fill out the form below to connect with an advisor to find out more about our certification programs